Mortonco0504/summitshieldlife-insurance-quiz/README.md

 ---

-**Built with ❤️ for First Responders**
+**Built with ❤️ for Families**

-*Thank you for protecting our communities.
-This tool helps protect your families.*
+*Protecting your family's future with the right life insurance coverage.*